Derek Handley-backed outfit raises money to take on Rocket Lab

-Kiwi-Dutch company Dawn Aerospace says it's raised $3.35 million for a space plane that will take small satellites into low-Earth orbit - which would put it head-to-head with Rocket Lab.
+Kiwi-Dutch company Dawn Aerospace says it's raised $3.35 million for a space plane and propulsion system will take small satellites into low-Earth orbit - which would put it head-to-head with Rocket Lab.

 The investment round was led by Icehouse's Tuhua Ventures, with investment from Derek Handley's Aera VC, as well as Erik Swan, the founder of Splunk, a Nasdaq-listed software company with a US14b market cap.